Silvio Narizzano

-Silvio Narizzano (8 February 1927 – 26 July 2011) was a Canadian film and television director, who lived and worked primarily in the United Kingdom.
-He is best known for directing the acclaimed 1966 comedy-drama film Georgy Girl, which is considered a classic of the Swinging London era.
+Silvio Narizzano (8 February 1927 – 26 July 2011) was a Canadian film and television director and producer, long based in the United Kingdom.
+He was best known for directing the acclaimed 1966 comedy-drama film Georgy Girl, which is considered a classic of the Swinging London era.
 He was also a prolific director of television dramas.

-Over the course of his career, he was nominated for four BAFTA Awards, winning once for Best Drama Series for the legal drama Court Martial.
+Over the course of his career, he won two British Academy Television Award for Best Drama Series, with two additional nominations for Best Single Drama.
 He was also nominated for the Golden Bear, the Palme d'Or, and a Directors Guild of America Award.

 Early life and education

 Narizzano was born in Montreal, Quebec to Italian American parents and was educated at Bishop's University.
 After graduation, he worked at the Mountain Playhouse in Montreal, and before joining the Canadian Broadcasting Corporation as an assistant to Norman Jewison, Arthur Hiller and Ted Kotcheff.
 During this time, he directed a documentary about Tyrone Guthrie.

 Narizzano's cinematic influences included Richard Lester, Tony Richardson, John Schlesinger, and the French New Wave.